-As of December 31, 2022, the weighted average remaining vesting period for the RSUs and options outstanding under Opera's share incentive plan was 0.87 years (December 31, 2021: 1.30 years).
-The weighted average remaining vesting period for the RSUs outstanding under Kunlun's share incentive plan was 1.17 years as of December 31, 2022.
+As of December 31, 2023, the weighted average remaining vesting period for the RSUs and options outstanding under Opera's share incentive plan was 0.64 years (December 31, 2022: 0.87 years).
+The weighted average remaining vesting period for the RSUs outstanding under Kunlun's share incentive plan was 1.10 years as of December 31, 2023 (December 31, 2022: 1.17 years).

-The fair value of RSUs granted by Opera was measured using a Monte Carlo simulation, while the fair values of option granted by Opera and RSUs granted by Kunlun were measured using a Black-Scholes model.
+Estimating fair values for share-based awards requires the identification of an appropriate valuation model, which depends on the terms and conditions of the grants.
+The fair values of RSUs granted by Opera were measured using a Monte Carlo simulation, while the fair values of options granted by Opera and RSUs granted by Kunlun were measured using a Black-Scholes model.
+The estimates of fair values also require an assessment of the most appropriate inputs to the valuation model, including grant date fair value of the underlying equity, the expected life of the grant, volatility, and dividend yield.
 The table below specifies the inputs to the models used for estimating the fair values of the awarded equity units.
 The table presents the weighted average values across grants within each category of equity award instruments.

-Opera 2021 RSU grants Opera 2021 option grants Kunlun 2022 RSU grants Equity unit price valuation (US\$) 10.49 10.48 2.88 Model Used Monte Carlo Black-Scholes Black-Scholes Expected Volatility (%) (1), (2) 66.55% 68.10% 25.47% Risk free interest rate (%) (1) 0.22% 0.46% 2.18% Duration of initial simulation period (years to longstop date) 3.23 3.02 N/A Duration of second simulation period with postponed exercise (years) 3.00 3.00 N/A Exercise price 0.00 0.00 1.77 Fair value at the measurement date (US\$) 10.35 4.96 1.22
+Opera 2023 RSU grants (2) Kunlun 2023 RSU grants Equity unit price valuation \$ 8.46 \$ 2.88 \$ 3.48 Model Used Monte Carlo Black-Scholes Black-Scholes Expected Volatility (%) (1) 50.5% 25.5% 24.6% Risk free interest rate $(\%)$ (1) 4.9% 2.2% 2.1% Duration of initial simulation period (years to longstop date) 2.49 N/A N/A Duration of second simulation period with postponed exercise (years) 3.00 N/A N/A Exercise price \$ - \$ 1.77 \$ 1.54 Fair value at the measurement date \$ 8.39 \$ 1.22 \$ 2.01